leocornus/easy-git/docs/wp-gitweb/Details-Patch-on-Changeset-View-Design-Story.rst

 The easy way to implement this is changing the jQuery_ dialog to show the details change under the summary area.
-In case of big changeset, we will initialy show the first 5 files.
+In case of big changeset, we will initialy show the first 10 files.
-More thang 5 files changes will be considered as **big changeset**.
+More thang 10 files changes will be considered as **big changeset**.
 User can still review the details change for any file in this case by clicking the status link for the file.

+The patch view will appear for both check status view and commit view.

 Syntax Highlight Solutions
 --------------------------